danwatco/danwatco.github.io/README.md

 danwatco.github.io
 ==================

-This is just my wbepage for github!
+This is just my webpage for github!